Valfride/lpr-rsr-ext/README.md

 - \_\_dataset\_\_.py

-    Before using the code provided, not that the image size must be changed for the input LR and output SR/HR to the desired shape on the __dataset.py__ file after the imports in each     model folder.
+    Before using the code provided, not that the image size must be changed for the input LR and output SR/HR to the desired shape on the __dataset.py__ file after the imports:

     ```python
     # RosoSol-LR-HR